 - Rewrite parts of or a full task

 - Accept content that is not following instructions

 - Accept content that has Copyscape hit

 Super Important Stuff!

-We never deliver poor quality to our clients.
+We never deliver poor quality content to our clients.

-Remember, as a proofreader, your role is to support and help writers by informing them on how they can rewrite the text in a better way.
+Remember, as a proofreader, your role is to support and help writers through guiding them on how they can rewrite the text in a better way.
 The quicker they learn, the fewer mistakes they will make in the future – which means you will be able to proofread more quickly!
 Win-Win for all!

-And in case you encounter any difficulty, we have online chat available at certain times.
-One of our Content Managers will help you out!
+And in case you encounter any difficulty, we have an online chat available at certain times.
+One of our Content Managers will help you out.